-You can keep up to date on current research and participation opportunites by staying connected with DSF.
+You can keep up to date on current research and participation opportunities by staying connected with DSF.
 We raise awareness through our website listings, Family Network, newsletter, caregiver support groups, Decoding Dravet blog, webinars, conferences, and social media channels.

-- Stay up-to-date and consider participation in clinical studies. - Participate in research surveys or interviews. - Learn more about research related to Dravet syndrome. - Help DSF fund more research.
+- Stay informed and consider joining clinical studies www.dravetclinicaltrials.org - Participate in research surveys or interviews - Learn more about research related to Dravet syndrome - Help DSF fund more research